 Sight Words, Fluency, and Phonics: a Brief DiscussionJump to the lists

-A high-frequency word is a one that children and adults will encounter regularly in reading; it is one of a small number of common words that make up the majority of any English text (like he, she, you, I, ask, is, but, the, have, and good).
+A high-frequency word is one that children and adults will encounter regularly in reading; it is one of a small number of common words that make up the majority of any English text (like he, she, you, I, ask, is, but, the, have, and good).

 High-frequency word lists vary from source to source; however, they are fairly consistent about the first 300 words.
-One widely know example of these lists was created in 1948 by Edward Dolch, who based his 220-word list on commonly used words in children's literature.
+One widely-known example of these lists was created in 1948 by Edward Dolch, who based his 220-word list on commonly used words in children's literature.
 The ability to read these high-frequency words swiftly and automatically is a crucial component of reading fluency.
 Many educators believe these words must be memorized by rote, as a single unit, for children to become fluent readers.

 Sight Words Fluency & Sight Words

 A fluent reader does not spend her attention on sounding out the words of the text.
 She is able to concentrate fully on the underlying ideas of the text.

 Because students who read fluently seemed to be "reading by sight,” many educators began treating words as the basic unit of language in order to emphasize fluency in reading instruction.
 The idea was to accelerate the process of becoming fluent by cutting out instruction on letter sounds.